The Essential Heart

 The Essential Heart is a compilation album released by the American rock band Heart in 2002, part of Sony BMG's The Essential series.
 The collection spans the band's history from 1975 through 1995.
-In 2008, the album was re-released with an added third disc of songs..
+In 2008, the album was re-released as The Essential Heart 3.0, a three-disc limited edition with an added third disc of songs.
 In June 2011 the album was certified Platinum by the RIAA.